isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-remove-latex-paint-from-metal/index.md

 ###  Step 6:Remove the Tarnish as Needed

 Once the paint is entirely removed from the metal surface, you'll require to remove the darkened age and tarnish.
 Removing the tarnish will leave the metal surface with a great shine.
-The latex paint is the [emulsion paint](https://www.hunker. com/13411566/how-to-use-emulsion-paint) with its plastic binders (acrylic) that'll be suspended using water.
+The latex paint is the [emulsion paint](https://www.hunker.com/13411566/how-to-use-emulsion-paint)with its plastic binders (acrylic) that'll be suspended using water.
 You may use solvents like ammonia and alcohol - or denatured alcohol.

-It is possible to remove paint stains that're on floors and furniture with water plus [ammonia](http://www.washingtonpost. com/lifestyle/home-garden/how-to-remove-spattered-paint-from-floors/2011/11/21/gIQAlaIUCO_story. html).
-You can raise water plus soap, and it'll help loosen the paint bond.
+It is possible to remove paint stains that're on floors and furniture with water plus [ammonia](http://www.washingtonpost.com/lifestyle/home-garden/how-to-remove-spattered-paint-from-floors/2011/11/21/gIQAlaIUCO_story.html).You can raise water plus soap, and it'll help loosen the paint bond.

 ###  Step 7:Use a Heat Gun